Each week I go through previews online to see what comics are coming out so I know what to have reserved at my local comic shop.

 I’m sold.

-Treating this like another acting role the Hollywood hopeful goes through the motions and is surprised to feel almost a natural fit for the role. hilarity and shenanigans continue mixed in with old school Yiddish language and verbal barbs, as well as the stereotypical story of individuals seeking to make a name for themselves in Hollywood.
+Treating this like another acting role, the Hollywood hopeful goes through the motions and is surprised to feel almost a natural fit for the role.
+Hilarity and shenanigans continue mixed in with old school Yiddish language and verbal barbs, as well as the stereotypical story of individuals seeking to fulfill those American dreams name in Hollywood.

 I enjoyed the inclusion of famous Hollywood actors, with our lead character presenting himself as someone who is best friends with these individuals.
 The funny part is the narration as the comic moves along how these individuals move on to become Famous in the industry while our protagonist stumbles with an identity crisis.